 Get Medical Treatment

 Do everything you can to optimize the odds of your insurance company covering your damages.
 This includes seeking immediate medical care for any personal injuries.
 If you have noticeable injuries after a hit-and-run, request paramedics when you call 911.
 Seeing a doctor right away could enhance your recovery.
 It could also show the insurance company you did everything you could to treat your injuries.
 If you do not notice symptoms or pain right away, see a doctor for a checkup anyway.
-You could have injuries with delayed symptoms, such as whiplash or a head injury.
+You could have injuries with delayed symptoms, such as whiplash or a brain injury.

 Call Your Insurance Provider